badosa/JSON-stat/README.md

 #### Dataset

-It selects a particular dataset in the JSON-stat response.
+It selects a particular dataset in the JSON-stat bundle response.

 ```js
 JSONstat( j ).Dataset( 0 ).id //IDs of the dimensions in the first dataset